Want to know more about carbon-neutral credit cards?

 The environmental impact of credit cards is also being measured as we battle with the hard truth of global warming.

-Calculating the eco-impact of a PVC credit card is the easy part as we manufacture and personalise over 2B smart cards and objects (from smart tokens to electronic passports).
+Calculating the eco-impact of a PVC credit card (and its packaging) is easy as we manufacture and personalise over 2B smart cards and objects (from smart tokens to electronic passports).

-A realistic assumption of a credit card carbon footprint is about 150 CO2eq.
+A realistic assumption of a credit card's carbon footprint is about 150 CO2eq.

 Not bad, after all, right?